Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Maryborough has 85 active public transport stops offering a mix of train and bus services.
-These stops are served by 16 routes, providing a total of 578 weekly passenger trips.
-Residents have excellent transport accessibility, with an average distance of 196 meters to the nearest stop.
+These stops are served by 16 routes that together facilitate 578 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 196 meters to the nearest stop.

-Service frequency averages 82 trips per day across all routes, equating to approximately 6 weekly trips per stop.
+Service frequency across all routes averages 82 trips per day, equating to roughly 6 weekly trips per individual stop.

 Frequently Asked Questions - Transport